 - Go back and manually edit the text.
 This way, you just need to fix the problem spots rather than typing in the entire text.

 - Add appropriate sentence delineation (punctuation and capitalization.)

 - Provide information about significant sound effects.
 For instance, add descriptions of sound in square brackets (such as [music] or [laughter]) to help people understand what is happening.

 - Make sure the captioning is in sync with the audio.

 Google's Edit Captions documentation provides instructions.
-The following 6 minute video provides a walk through the process.
+The following 6-minute video provides a walk of the process.

-The Multimedia Hub is available to assist the UMD community in providing videos inclusive to all.
+The Media Hub is available to assist the UMD community in providing videos inclusive to all.
 The Hub is happy to work with departments that have YouTube videos posted.
-For instance they can train students, faculty, and staff members how to edit automatic YouTube closed captioning to make it accessible.
+For instance, they can train students, faculty, and staff members how to edit automatic YouTube closed captioning to make it accessible.